-Today we’re kicking off this series with one of our favorite pairings, Beer and Pretzels, in honor National Pretzel Day.
+It’s National Pretzel Day!
+What better time to celebrate one of our favorite beer and food pairing combinations: Beer and Pretzels.
 Pretzels are great on their own, but they’re even better when paired with your favorite beer.
 Why do beer and pretzels go so well together?
 We have some thoughts on that, below.
 We also have some fun pretzel facts, and plenty of mouth-watering pictures of beer and pretzels from a few of our favorite spots to enjoy the delicious combo.
 So go grab a beer and a salty snack, and let’s get right to it!

 About National Pretzel Day